ibnyusuf/esbmc-vampire-project/README.md

 The ESBMC code base is pretty large and it takes some time to become familiar with it.
 Here are some things that I wish I knew before I started work on the codebase:

 + ESBMC mantains two internal representations [`irep`](https://github.com/esbmc/esbmc/blob/7ddb6251fa7c851800b768ed97922af9dbf321df/src/util/irep.h#L35) and [`irep2`](https://github.com/esbmc/esbmc/blob/7ddb6251fa7c851800b768ed97922af9dbf321df/src/irep2/irep2.h#L176). `irep` is the odler of the two, based on string and actually the easier to use. `irep2` is heavily basedon templated and uses some fancy Boost macros to produce a lot of boiler plate code.
 To covert between the two there are various utility functions located in [here](https://github.com/esbmc/esbmc/blob/7ddb6251fa7c851800b768ed97922af9dbf321df/src/util/migrate.h#L1).
 Both can be printed out using a `dump()` method.
 This produces a detailed AST for the expression.
 To convert the internal repressentation back to something that resembles C code, we can use [this function](https://github.com/esbmc/esbmc/blob/7ddb6251fa7c851800b768ed97922af9dbf321df/src/langapi/language_util.h#L18) or the one below it.
++ The `log_debug(...)` function only produces output if verbosity is set high enough.
+Thus, in some cases it makes sense to use `log_status(...)` or just a plain old `std::cout << ...` instead.
++ If anything in the above is unclear, I can always be contacted by email: ahmed_bhayat at hotmail.com.

 [^1]: https://ssvlab.github.io/lucasccordeiro/papers/tse2012.pdf
 [^2]: https://frama-c.com/html/acsl.html